 Families and individuals in crisis need to be able to easily find rehabs that can prove via independent outcomes research that the treatment they're providing actually helps patients recover.
 When we first created this directory in 2015, we discovered that there were only five rehabs in the entire U.S. who were effectively following up with their patients after treatment and willing to share their results!
 That shocking result launched Joanna on a multi-year quest to build a research company to help rehabs cost-effectively measure their post-treatment outcomes.

 Today, dozens of progressive rehabs are measuring and working to improve the effectiveness of their treatment.
 With immense gratitude to the addiction treatment community that played such a critical role in helping Karina recover, Joanna and Karina converted Conquer Addiction, Inc. into a nonprofit and officially launched this website and directory in June 2020.

-A mom of 4, the most difficult problem she ever faced was her daughter’s descent into serious addiction.
+A mom of 4, the most difficult problem Conti ever faced was her daughter’s descent into serious addiction.
 Her desire to help other families find effective treatment led her to start Vista Research Group and Conquer Addiction.

 Karina Monesson - As a Senior Manager, HCM Research & Advisory at UKG (Ultimate Kronos Group), Monesson provides research-based thought leadership for human resource executives across the country.
-She and her husband live in South Florida with their six- and one-year-old daughters.
-Sobriety has given her the gifts of life, love, pride, joy, friendship, and family, and Karina is passionate about helping others along their path to recovery.
-You can read her good-bye letter to alcohol here.
+She and her husband live in South Florida with their seven- and one-year-old daughters.
+Her 8+ years of sobriety have given her the gifts of life, love, pride, joy, friendship, and family, and Monesson is passionate about helping others along their path to recovery.